ledetav/saltwort/Fundamentals of Discrete Mathematics/Combinаtorics/README.md

 ## Task 5

-> It is required to generate all possible k-combinations of n elements.
+> Generate all possible k-combinations of n elements.

 **Input data format:**
 - Two numbers k and n separated by a space.
 The condition is guaranteed to be fulfilled for them: **0≤k≤n**.